 Purchasing CO Alarms

 Most CO alarms currently last between 5 and 7 years.
-Quite a lot of CO alarms also do not warn you when they reach the end of their lifes, which means that they could be entirely useless while giving the impression of protection.
+Quite a lot of CO alarms also do not warn you when they reach the end of their life, which means that they could be entirely useless while giving the impression of protection.
 Safelincs offers a FireAngel CO alarm that has a sensor life of ten years, a battery life of ten years and a ten year guarantee!
 The alarm also gives a warning when it reaches the end of its useful life.